scivision/morecvutils/README.rst

 CVutils
 ========

-Misc. algorithms useful for computer vision
+Misc. algorithms useful for computer vision.

+`OpenCV 2.4 and 3.0 Installation procedures for Linux and Windows <https://scivision.co/category/opencv/>`_

 ``lineClipping.py``  Cohen-Sutherland line clipping algorithm for Python.
 Input scalars, output intersection length, or ``None`` if no intersection.